MarkRegalla27/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-xargs allows for performing multiple commands in a single statement.
+xargs allows for performing multiple commands in a single statement and loop over multiple objects in the directory.
 It takes the output of the first command as an argument which it passes to the second command (placed after xargs).
 (Note: the default command if none is specified after xargs is echo.)

 ---